 For the Potatoes

-- Fill a large pot with sweet potatoes and water about an inch higher than potatoes.
+- Fill a large 8 qt pot with sweet potatoes and water about an inch higher than potatoes.
 Bring to a boil over high heat.
-Cook until fork tender, about 15-20 minutes.
+While the potatoes are boiling, reheat the oven to 350 F. Grease a 9×13" casserole dish.
+Cook until fork tender, about 20-30 minutes, depending on the size of the potatoes.
 Completely drain potatoes and place back into the pot.

-- Using a hand mixer (or ah and masher), blend potatoes until mostly smooth.
+- Peel the skin off the potatoes and add to a large mixing bowl.
+Using a hand mixer (or a masher), blend potatoes until mostly smooth.
 Next add butter, sugar, cream, vanilla, cinnamon and nutmeg and mix until well combined and potatoes are smooth.

 - Spoon mashed potatoes into dish and smooth with a spatula.